 When we say that man chooses himself, we do mean that every one of us must choose himself; but by that we also mean that in choosing for himself he chooses for all men.
 For in effect, of all the actions a man may take in order to create himself as he wills to be, there is not one which is not creative, at the same time, of an image of man such as he believes he ought to be.
 To choose between this or that is at the same time to affirm the value of that which is chosen; for we are unable ever to choose the worse.
 What we choose is always the better; and nothing can be better for us unless it is better for all.
-If, moreover, existence precedes essence and we will to exist at the same time as we fashion our image, that image is valid for all and the entire epoch in which we find ourselves. (p 29.)
+If, moreover, existence precedes essence and we will to exist at the same time as we fashion our image, that image is valid for all and the entire epoch in which we find ourselves.p 29.

 So every man ought to say, ‘am I really a man who has the right to act in such a manner that humanity regulates itself by what I do.’
 If a man does not say that, he is dissembling his anguish. (p 32.)

-It is my contention that Sartre’s entire prescription for the categorical imperative is tendentious.
+I don’t agree with Sartre on this point.
 On what basis must one person be responsible not only for the self, but also for all others?
 On what basis is a purely personal choice immediately universally valid?
 Does this not imply a fabrication of a priori rules where none existed?

 In creating my own essence and making free choices I can choose to do things which I do not wish to be chosen by others, and I can choose to be something I do not want others to be.
 Further, the notion that we can only choose the better, never the worse, is nonsense.
 To make the distinction between better and worse requires an immutable ethical standard.
-If I have established for myself such an abacus of values, I can nonetheless choose a wrong or worse outcome than my own standard would suggest as true, right or best.
+If I have established for myself such an abacus of values, I can nonetheless choose a wrong or worse outcome than my own standard would suggest as true, right, or best.

 The matter might be less controversial if we did not take a literal interpretation of his words, which are presented here as already a translation from the original French.
 A less literal interpretation might yield the meaning that if I choose something for myself, regardless of how that choice might be judged by me or others, I must accept that anyone or everyone might make the same choice.
 In moral terms this is equivalent of the Biblical caution ‘Whatsoever a man soweth, that shall he also reap.’
 (Galatians 6:7.)
 In the vernacular: ‘Do unto others as you would have them do unto you.’